thejoshperez/ucfconnected/README.md

-# UCF Connected
+# KnightLife / UCF Connected

-A website that helps students stay on top of their club schedule by adding club meetings directly to their Google Calendar.
+A full-stack app that helps students stay on top of their club schedule by adding club meetings directly to their Google Calendar.
 Never miss a meeting again.
+Keep track of your favorite RSO's activities.

 ## What it does